Skillet, Frying Pan and Sauté Pan: What’s the Difference

 Best frying pan material?

 Cast iron, stainless steel, ceramic, enamel!
-Frying pans are made from many materials each offering the chef different benefits.
+Frying pans are made from many materials, offering the chef different benefits.
 Cast iron gets very hot but heats up slowly and is heavy.
-Stainless steel is light and heats up fast is perfect for searing and is easier to control heat.
-Enamel usually coats a metal and all have different properties.
+Stainless steel is light, heats up fast, is perfect for searing, and is easier to control heat.
+Enamel usually coats a metal, and all have different properties.

 A skillet is a versatile pan that can be used for all stove-top cooking.
 The skillet’s slanted sides allow ease of access for spatulas, making it the perfect pan to use when preparing dishes like eggs, omelets, and frittatas.